terrenjpeterson/caloriecounter/README.md

 Managing large custom slots can be difficult, particularly if the data is dynamic.
 The main food lookup has several hundred unique values in it, and growing based on user usage.
 The process for creating this slot has been automated, and the data for the custom slot is taken from the [foods.json](https://github.com/terrenjpeterson/caloriecounter/blob/master/src/data/foods.json) data object.
 This is done through the AWS CLI that can load these directly from the command line.
+All of the files are contained in the [slots}(https://github.com/terrenjpeterson/caloriecounter/tree/master/src/slots) directory for reference.
-Here are the steps.
+Here are the steps used to create.

 1) The foods.json data object is passed to a lambda function called convertFoodsObjForSlot.
 2) The function sorts through the data, eliminates duplicates, then the data is formatted into a simple array with just the entree names.